 Another indication of gap decision making at intersections occurs when drivers accept smaller gaps than they normally would in order to traverse the intersection more quickly (Pollatschek, Polus, & Livneh, 2002).
 Even though our analysis of naturalistic behavior at the test intersection suggested that drivers do not change their gap selection decision based on their wait time (Gorjestani et al., 2008), safe crossing decisions would be promoted by encouraging drivers to wait for a larger gap.
 On average, our participants waited 2.5 seconds longer at the stop sign before taking a gap when presented with the Sign On condition as compared to Sign Off condition.
-Because traffic streams were essentially random for each trial, the longer wait times in the Sign On conditions suggest participants were responding to the information on the signs and may have delayed gap acceptance based on CICAS-SSA information.
+Because traffic streams were selected to include a group of vehicles for each trial that were similar in number of available gaps across trials, the longer wait times in the Sign On conditions suggest participants were responding to the information on the signs and may have delayed gap acceptance based on CICAS-SSA information.
 This finding was consistent with the trends found in the Random Gap simulation study.
-Truck drivers also exhibited longer wait times while using the CICAS-SSA sign to cross the intersection when they were positioned in the median.
-Increased wait times at the intersection while using the CICAS-SSA sign provide further support for the notion that the sign is associated with a shift towards reduced risk in gap acceptance behavior by drivers.
+Truck drivers also exhibited longer wait times while using the CICAS-SSA sign provide further support for the notion that the sign is associated with a shift towards reduced risk in gap acceptance behavior by drivers.